 - Allow computer science courses to count toward high school graduation requirements across the state

 - Determine and implement appropriate K-12 computer science standards

-Maine currently has over 1,000 open computing jobs, with an average annual salary of over $79,000.
-This is significantly higher than the average salary in the state of $45,300.
-These existing open jobs alone represent an $85,377,720 opportunity in terms of annual salaries.
-Further, 58% of new STEM jobs are in computing occupations, and is a part of every industry including healthcare, manufacturing, and information technology.
+Maine currently has over 3,526 open computing jobs, with an average annual salary of over $81,000.
+This is significantly higher than the average salary in the state of $46,810.
+These existing open jobs alone represent a $68,276,687 opportunity in terms of annual salaries.
+Further, 58% of new STEM jobs are in computing occupations, which are a part of every industry including healthcare, manufacturing, and information technology.

 We have also seen low levels of participation in computer science education among traditionally underrepresented students.
-For example, of the 246 AP Computer Science exams taken in 2017, only 20% were taken by female students.
-Further, only 8 exams were taken by Hispanic or Latino students; only 1 exam was taken by American Indian or Alaska Native Students; and no exams were taken by Native Hawaiian or Pacific Islander students.
+For example, of the 152 bachelor’s degrees awarded in 2018, only 18% were to female students.
+Only 333 students took an AP Computer Science exam in 2019, which is fewer than any other STEM subject area.
+Of these, only 23% were female students.
+Further, only 7 exams were taken by Hispanic or Latino students; only 2 exams were taken by American Indian or Alaska Native Students; and 1 exam was taken by Native Hawaiian or Pacific Islander students.

 Maine currently implements only three of the nine recommendations from the Code.org Advocacy Coalition, all three of which were implemented in the last year.
 In 2020 Maine adopted a state plan, established a computer science specialist position, and established a policy for students to count computer science towards graduation (although this is a decision made at the district level).